 Acknowledgements.

-We are grateful to Daniele Micciancio for suggesting suitable FHE schemes for Section 6; to Oded Regev for feedback on Conjecture 8.4; to Matthew Green, Jack Grigg, Daira Hopwood, Taylor Hornby and Madarz Virza for ideas and observations regarding Zcash integration in Section 11; to István András Seres and Varun Madathil for assistance in quantitative evaluation of [MSS+21] and comparisons to our work; and to Miranda Christ for excellent editorial suggestions.
+We are grateful to Daniele Micciancio for suggesting suitable FHE schemes for Section 6; to Oded Regev for feedback on Conjecture 8.4; to Matthew Green, Jack Grigg, Daira Hopwood, Taylor Hornby and Madarz Virza for ideas and observations regarding Zcash integration in Section 11; to István András Seres and Varun Madathil for assistance in quantitative evaluation of [MSS+21] and comparisons to our work; to Miranda Christ for excellent editorial suggestions; and to Wei Dai for assistance in generating level-specific rotation keys using SEAL library.